 Keating Competition

-Ball State, Franklin College and Indiana University Students Take Top Prizes at Keating Competition
+Indiana University, Purdue University, Franklin College Students Take Top Prizes at Keating Competition

 In five hours, they had to interview, write and file a creative, compelling and well-written story.